December 14, 2020

 An isolated kidney transplant may also be performed in individuals with PH type I, but has generally been replaced by preemptive liver transplantation or combined liver-kidney transplantation.
 Since the underlying defect in PH type I is in the liver, an isolated kidney transplant has a high level of recurrence of kidney disease.

 PH type II may be treated by isolated kidney transplantation, which has been varyingly successful.
-Unlike PH type I, the enzyme that is deficient in PH type II is widespread throughout tissues of the body.
-Consequently, a combined liver-kidney transplant has not been used in individuals with PH type II.
-However, such an approach may have merit because more of the GRHPR enzyme is found in the liver than any other tissues of the body.
+Although the enzyme that is deficient in PH type II is widespread throughout tissues of the body, it appears that the majority of oxalate is produced in the liver much like PH type I. Consequently, a combined liver-kidney transplant has been reported in a few cases to date suggesting this strategy may also be effective in PH type II.

-Gene therapy is also being studied as another approach to therapy for individuals with PH.
-In gene therapy, the defective gene present in a patient is replaced with a normal gene to enable the production of the active enzyme and prevent the development and progression of the disease in question.
-Given the permanent transfer of the normal gene, which is able to produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a “cure.”
-However, at this time, there remain some technical difficulties to resolve before gene therapy can be advocated as a viable alternative approach.
+Other gene therapies are also being studied for patients with PH.
+In gene therapy, the defective gene present in a patient is either turned off and no longer able to function, as is the case with RNA interference, or is replaced with a normal gene to enable the production of the active enzyme and prevent the development and progression of the disease.
+The latter is known as gene replacement therapy and is the form of therapy theoretically most likely to lead to a “cure” because it involves the permanent transfer of the normal gene, which is then able to produce active enzyme at all sites of disease.
+However, at this time, there remain some technical difficulties to resolve before this type of gene therapy can be advocated as a viable alternative approach.

 Similar to gene therapy is cell therapy, in which liver cells (hepatocytes) are repopulated into the liver of an individual with PH type I. If successful, these normal or genetically-modified liver cells would restore the proper activity of the enzyme alanine-glyoxylate aminotransferase.
 However, as with gene therapy, significant technical difficulties remain to be resolved.

-Researchers have speculated that the use of pharmacological chaperones may have a role in treating some individuals with PH.
-The AGT enzyme associated with PH type I may, in some cases, be capable of at least partial enzymatic activity but is misshapen (misfolded) becoming trapped within the cell or is broken down by cellular quality control processes.
+The AGT enzyme associated with PH type I may, in some cases, be capable of at least partial enzymatic activity but is misshapen (misfolded), becoming trapped within the cell, or is broken down by cellular quality control processes.
 Researchers are studying drugs that may be able to stabilize and guide (chaperone) the defective AGT enzyme to the proper place.
 Researchers believe that these pharmacological chaperones can bind with receptor proteins preserving enough of the natural shape and function of the proteins that they do not become trapped within the cells or targeted by the quality control processes, and can travel to their proper destination and perform their intended function.
 More research is necessary to determine the long-term safety and effectiveness of these potential treatments for individuals with PH.

-Probiotics, which are foods or dietary supplements that contain live bacteria that replace or complement beneficial bacteria normally found in the gastrointestinal tract, may have role in spurring intestinal oxalate excretion.
-Certain probiotics such as Oxalobacter formigenes break down oxalate, increase the excretion of oxalate and reduce the amount for intestinal absorption.
-Initial studies into such probiotics, however, have produced disappointing results.
+Probiotics, which are foods or dietary supplements that contain live bacteria that replace or complement beneficial bacteria normally found in the gastrointestinal tract, may have a role in decreasing absorption of oxalate form the intestine.
+Certain probiotics such as Oxalobacter formigenes break down oxalate in the intestine, and may secrete a factor that stimulates excretion of oxalate into the intestine from the blood.
+The net effect is to reduce oxalate in the blood that must be excreted by the kidneys.
+Other bacteria or combinations of bacteria may have similar effects.
+However, no clinical studies today have demonstrated that this approach can work to treat patients with primary hyperoxaluria.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.